joemanley201/sdhacks-16/README.md

 ## Inspiration
 Coming from India, we are not really used to mixers.
 And we found it really hard to break ice with people outside our social circles.
-When we go to Grads n Grub and other UCSSD mixers.
-So we wanted to build something that helps such "wannabe social" people get more social
+When we go to Grads n Grub and other UCSD mixers.
+So we wanted to build something that helps people get more social.

 ## What it does
-Form intelligent groups to break the ice at the event
+Form intelligent groups to break the ice at the event.
+Through SparkPost emails can be sent to the groups formed which then serves as the medium for further activities.
+Features like double-blind messaging, polls, raffles provided by SparkPost help in socializing.

 ## How we built it
 AnuglarJS, Bootstrap, Python-flask, Relational Data Store

 ## Challenges we ran into
-Integrating SparkPost
+1. Integrating SparkPost
-Processing input data and manipulating it
+2. Processing input data and manipulating it

 ## Accomplishments that we're proud of
 Solved an easy problem with an effective solution which has a huge impact